maaretp/legacy/courses/exploratory_testing_foundations/course.md

 Thinking in terms of optimizing value helps us dispel some of the common misconceptions around exploratory testing:

 * It isn't manual, it's attended.
 Automation can call you to attend.
+Attended controls unattended choices.

 * It isn't about error guessing.
 It is systematic optimization of all sources with continuous learning to do best possible testing with the time you have available, considering both short- and long-term value.